 1. Communicate understanding.

-When talking to your child, communicate that you understand where she’s coming from in an authentic way.
+When talking to your child, communicate that you understand where they are coming from in an authentic way.

 Authentic: “It makes sense why you’re hurting and feeling angry.
 This must be a frustrating situation.”